bulldozer2003/CsvImport/README.md

   automatic import, but it allows to map some columns with more than one field.
   For example, a column of tags can be mapped as a Dublin Core Subject too.
   Furthermore, it allows too to set each element as an html one or not.
+  - Item type can be changed, but not unset.
+  - Tags can be added to an item, but not removed.

 * Characters encoding